OctopusDeploy/docs/docs/octopus-rest-api/examples/delete-machines-by-role.md

 ## Description

-These scripts demonstrate how to programmatically delete machines from the Octopus Server that have the specified role.
+These scripts demonstrate how to programmatically delete machines with the specified role from the Octopus Server.

 :::warning
 These scripts will remove the machines from the space on the Octopus Server, use with caution